 Heidi Van Sewell spent years in Italy before she became one of Rick Steves Europe's leading experts on the country.
 She spends 12 weeks a year there, researching Rick's guidebooks and leading tours.
-She has lead every Italy tour Europe Through the Back Door offers: Best of Italy, Best of Village Italy, Best of Sicily & South Italy, and Europe Through the Back Door's Venice, Florence, and Rome one-week city tours.
+She has lead every Italy tour that Rick Steves Europe offers.
 When she's not exploring Italy's "Back Doors," she manages Rick's Tour Sales department.

 How did you get interested in Italy?

 I went to Italy for the first time when I was 15 years old on a student exchange program.
 I lived in a suburb of Milan.
 I had never been there before, and I studied at a school specific to scientific subjects.
 It was very challenging because I didn't really have an interest in science — let alone being able to learn it in a foreign language!
 But it forced me to work on my language skills a lot.

 When I was studying at the University of Washington, I spent one year at a university in Siena.
-Every morning, I was in a three hour intensive language course.
+Every morning, I was in a three hour-intensive language course.
 It was a university for foreigners, and in that language course, there were many international students, so Italian was the common language.
 We couldn't default to English, so that helped us learn Italian.

 I went back to Europe in 1999, and my boyfriend and I got married in Greece.
 We then backpacked around Europe for 10 weeks for our honeymoon.
 So I guess you could say I have had a love for Europe for many years.
-In September of 2000 I was an assistant guide for my first tour for Rick Steves, and was hired in the office in March of 2001 to work in the Tour Department.
+In September of 2000 I was an assistant guide for my first tour for Rick Steves, and was hired in the office in March of 2001 to work in the Tour Sales department.